Appartement-Rental-Scam

 1. Posting an Attractive Fake Listing

-Scammers post online ads for apartments or shared accommodations at prices well below market value, often using attractive photos stolen from real‑estate agency websites.
-Their goal is to attract as many applicants as possible, as quickly as possible.
+Scammers post online ads for apartments at prices well below market value, using attractive photos stolen from real-estate agency websites.
+The goal is to attract as many applicants as possible, as quickly as possible.
+If it looks too good to be true, it is.

 2. Initial Contact and Reassuring Story

-The fake landlord usually claims to be traveling or living abroad, which supposedly explains why an immediate visit isn’t possible.
-They insist on a financial guarantee to avoid “no‑shows” or to “reserve” the property.
+The fake landlord claims to be traveling or living abroad.
+This supposedly explains why an immediate visit is impossible.
+They insist on a financial guarantee to avoid "no-shows" or to "reserve" the property.
+The story is always plausible and always urgent.

 3. Request for Money Transfer via MoneyGram